How our Group Critical Illness cover can help

 If an employee is diagnosed with a specified critical illness, or they have an operation that we cover, we'll pay them a tax-free lump sum.
 That way, they don't have to worry about their finances on top of their health, and can use the money as they wish.

-We automatically cover your employees' children and help if they're diagnosed with a critical illness or one of the child-specific conditions covered in our policy.
+We automatically cover your employees' children and help if they're diagnosed with a specified critical illness or one of the child-specific conditions covered in our policy.
 Your employees can also add critical illness cover for their partner through our Aviva Flex-pertise™ benefit, if you choose this as an option.

 Why choose us?